Passing the Stock Photo Exam

 2

 I would like to make a small clarification… Undoubtedly, commercial stock photographs and illustrations should be created at a decent artistic level.
-A hallmark of professionalism is the symbiosis of commercial success and high artistic qualities of work.
-Although it should be noted that if the work is executed with technical flaws or is commercially unpromising, the stock agency will simply disregard it.
-Keep this in mind when preparing your works for stock agencies.
+A hallmark of professionalism is the combination of commercial success and high artistic qualities of work.

-I will try to formulate the main principles to follow when preparing exam works for the stock agency.
+Below I will give you the key principles to consider when preparing works for stock agency exams.

 Here, in my opinion, are the types of works that should not be shown to stock agency inspectors during the exam: